 It contains stories about Jewish ancestors and their exodus from Egypt.

-The Covenant with Abraham: Judaism’s origins are attributed to Abraham, who is said to have made a covenant with God, promising to be faithful in exchange for God’s protection and the land of Israel as a homeland for his descendants, known as the Israelites.
+The Covenant with Abraham: Judaism’s origins are attributed to Abraham, who is said to have made a covenant with God, promising to be faithful for God’s protection and the land of Israel as a homeland for his descendants, known as the Israelites.

 The Exodus, when the Israelites, led by Moses, are freed from slavery in Egypt after God inflicts plagues upon the Pharaoh.